Cygnus is a prominent constellation in the northern sky. Its name means “the swan” in Latin and it is also known as the Swan constellation.

 Cygnus Loop (Sharpless 103)

 The Veil Nebula is the visual component of the Cygnus Loop.
-It consists of several components: the Western Veil (NGC 6960), the Eastern Veil (NGC 6992, NGC 6995, IC 1340), and Pickering’s Triangle.
+Also known as the Cirrus Nebula or Filamentary Nebula, it consists of several components: the Western Veil (NGC 6960), the Eastern Veil (NGC 6992, NGC 6995, IC 1340), and Fleming’s Triangle (Pickering’s Triangle).

 NGC 6960, the Western Veil, is sometimes also called the Witch’s Broom.
 It forms the western-most part of the nebula.
 The Eastern Veil consists of three bright regions – NGC 6996, NGC 6995 and IC 1340.